 **Helpful tips and common mistakes

 Although this recipe uses chicken drumsticks, feel free to substitute with chicken breast for an even healthier meal.
-I personally prefer the dark meat because it's much more tender and juicy.
+I personally prefer dark meat because it's much more tender and juicy.
 Dark meat is more forgiving than light, especially when it comes to long cooking periods.

-When preparing the chicken, all the flavor comes from the olives, chicken broth, and the chicken itself.
+When preparing the chicken, all the flavor comes from the olives, lemon, and the chicken itself.
 You can already see the broth being flavored from the fond as soon as it is added to the pot.
 The fond refers to the browned bits and caramelized drippings from the chicken that was seared in the previous step.

 A short while later and the chicken is falling off the bone.